-My mum says she always thought to herself that her own daughter would bring her nothing but joy just like this girl and out of admiration for said girl, she named me after her: ‘Immaculate’.
+My mum says she always thought to herself that her own daughter would bring her nothing but joy.
+Just like this girl.
+Out of admiration for said girl, she named me after her: ‘Immaculate’.
 Talk about PRESSURE.
 Right! so I’m thinking, “pure heart, respectful, kind, humble”, am I any of those things?

-Here we believe so much in the power of spoken words that right from birth a mother speaks with love saying the words that she believes shapes her child’s future.
+In Nigeria we believe so much in the power of spoken words.
+That right from birth a mother speaks with love saying the words that she believes shapes her child’s future.

 OGHENERUEMU; my other (middle) name is a Urhobo (my Nigerian tribe) name which means “God does great things”.
 Ah see… another ‘powerful’ name; now, this name is the one actually given to me by my grandma.
 If you ever hear my parents and grandparents speak of me, one phrase you are bound to hear is “miracle baby”.
 Yes, they would tell you about how my birth was a display of Gods greatness.